 How do I get started in therapy?

 2. Once you have scheduled a consultation call, you will receive an email with a link to the consultation questionnaire.
-This questionnaire allows you to briefly provide information or ask questions about therapy.
 If you do not receive this email within 24 hours of your request, please check your spam folder or email us.
 It also must be completed within 48 hours of submitting your request for a consultation.
-I have found that if it is not completed within the first 48 hours, people have decided we aren’t the best fit, are needing services I don’t offer, or are wanting to just see the first available counselor.
-If it is not received by then, your consultation call will be canceled without further notice.
+IF YOU DON’T COMPLETE THIS WITHIN 48 HOURS, YOUR CALL WILL BE CANCELED WITHOUT NOTICE.
+I have found if people do not complete within 48 hours, they have decided we aren’t a good fit or aren’t ready.

 What are my options for therapy?

 Our options for sessions are as follows: in-office or telehealth for clients in Texas.
 For Alabama, I only offer telehealth for all new clients.
 If you prefer or require in-office sessions in Alabama, I can provide referrals to other providers in the area or you can check Psychology Today or your insurance provider.
 Telehealth is offered through HIPAA compliant Zoom unless your insurance plan requires another platform or unless previously discussed.
 Please let me know in advance if you would like me to wear a mask in sessions.